bellyillish/useful-idiots/README.md

 - **Ignore Combat:**  ignore all enemies

 #### You can tell them which weapon type to choose from their inventory:
-- **Best:**
+- **Best:** determined by repair kit tier.
+Weapons without kits (like RPGs) are considered best.
+Ties are broken by comparing weapon cost.
 - **Pistol**
 - **Shotgun**
 - **Rifle/SMG**
 - **Sniper**
-> "Best" is determined by repair kit tier.
-Weapons without kits (like RPGs) are considered best.
-Ties are broken by comparing weapon cost.

 #### You can also enable 3 additional combat modes from the base game:
 - **Monolith**
 - **Camper**
 - **Zombied**
+> [!CAUTION]
 > These modes are functional but you may run into issues and general jank.
 They come as-is and are not supported in any way.
 Consider them "bonus" content:

 <br>